-You’ve named your event, figured out the course, and have a permit for a park that lots of mountain bike riders enjoy riding at.
+You’ve named your event, figured out the course, and have a permit for a park that lots of racers enjoy.

 You went down to the big box store and filled your garage with tables, chairs, coolers, cones, pop-tents, and tape.

 Being a bit tech savvy, you bought a couple of laptops, paid for a website, purchased the latest timing software, and built a free-ish online registration account.